Cancer in Pets

 "As responsible guardians, we need to understand the risk factors that contribute to the development of cancer; do all we can to prevent it; and take effective action when a diagnosis of cancer is made."

-Prevention and Treatment: Two Sides of the Same Coin
+Prevention and Treatment of Cancer in Pets: Two Sides of the Same Coin

 Both prevention and treatment of cancer involve the same components: